oronymzy/tips/docs/glossry.md

 [^iforelseorelseiforclausedef-note2]: This definition is based on [an answer on Software Engineering Stack Exchange by Robert Harvey](https://softwareengineering.stackexchange.com/questions/234331/in-an-if-statement-what-are-an-if-clause-and-a-then-clause/234337#234337).
 [^ifconstructdef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#If%E2%80%93then(%E2%80%93else)).
 [^ifconstructdef-note2]: This definition is based on [Wikipedia's definition]https://en.wikipedia.org/wiki/Conditional_(computer_programming)#Else_if)
-[^conditionalexpressiondef-note2]: Based on information from page 200 of “Starting Out with C++: From Control through Objects - Edition: 8th”, ISBN 978-0-13-4037325.
 [^leadingdef]: <https://stackoverflow.com/questions/959215/how-do-i-remove-leading-whitespace-in-python>
 [^literaldef-note1]: This definition is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Literal_(computer_programming)).
 [^logicaloperatordef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Logical_connective).